-- 1. The basics contain the specification of the design space and the related design elements. - The conditions contain the definition of restraints for shape changes, restrictions on bead design, and symmetry conditions. - Definition of shape basis vectors (SBV) as design variables and a number of conditions like initial values, modification limit, and minimum and maximum values.
+2. The conditions contain the definition of restraints for shape changes, restrictions on bead design, and symmetry conditions.

+- Definition of shape basis vectors (SBV) as design variables and a number of conditions like initial values, modification limit, and minimum and maximum values.
 The shape basis vectors are calculated by PERMAS and provided for visualization.
-See Fig. 58 as example for the specification of shape basis vectors by morphing. - 4.
-Design constraints can be specified dependent on certain analysis types for various result quantities (like compliance, weight, displacement, frequency, temperature, contact pressure).
+See Fig. 62 as example for the specification of shape basis vectors by morphing. - Design constraints can be specified dependent on certain analysis types for various result quantities (like compliance, weight, displacement, frequency, temperature, contact pressure).
 One of the constraints is selected as design objective.

-A wizard for free-form optimization is available for a parameter-free shape optimization to reduce stress concentrations (see Fig. 59).
+A wizard for free-form optimization is available for a parameter-free shape optimization to reduce stress concentrations (see Fig. 63).